Product

 How Much Do CTOs Make?

-Data from Comparably found that the salary range for CTO positions starts at 140k and can even go above 260k USD annually.
+Data from Comparably found that the salary range for CTO positions starts at 140k and can go as high as 260k USD annually.

 Some CTOs in high-performing enterprise companies can make upwards of seven figures.